 Moreover, the third-party retailer category accounted for the higher market value in 2021.
 This can be attributed to the growing aftermarket sales through e-tailing companies, such as Amazon.com Inc., Alibaba Group Holding Ltd., and eBay Inc.

-Geographically, the Asia-Pacific (APAC) region dominated the e-commerce in automotive aftermarket during the historical period.
-Furthermore, the region is also projected to advance with the highest CAGR, to remain the largest online automotive aftermarket, during the forecast period.
-The market in the region is primarily driven by the massive sales of automobiles in its developing economies.
-Furthermore, the rise in the gross domestic product (GDP) and increase in the disposable income of the people of emerging economies, such as China and India, are the other key factors propelling the growth in vehicle sales and demand for aftermarket components in the APAC region.
+Geographically, APAC held the largest share in the global e-commerce automotive aftermarket in 2021.
+The market in the region is primarily driven by the increasing automotive production in emerging economies.
+The rise in the GDP and increase in the disposable income of the people in emerging economies, such as China and India, are the key factors propelling vehicle sales and, consequently, the demand for aftermarket components in the APAC region.

 Players in the global e-commerce automotive aftermarket industry are involving in partnerships to gain a significant position.
 For instance, in September 2020, Aeva Inc. and ZF Friedrichshafen AG announced their partnership for sensor production.
 Under the partnership, Aeva is responsible for core sensing functionality, performance, and algorithms, while ZF is producing an automotive-grade sensor for carmakers.